 Having said that, as a young graduate, I was often piqued when his clinic notes simply consisted of the statement; "lower back pain - needs an adjustment."

 I have reflected on those words many times over the years.
-Of course, they need to be weighed in the context of the times; that chiropractor graduated in 1930 from Lincoln Chiropractic College, one of the premier institutions of the time.
+Of course, they need to be weighed in the context of the times; that man graduated in 1930 from Lincoln Chiropractic College, one of the premier institutions of the time.
 He was one of the first men to set up practice in South Africa.

 If it's a new patient, it would be wise perhaps to order x-rays of the offending part.
-Even that is invites the ethical question to the fore: how can you justify subjecting the patient to the known damage from ionizing radiation given there are no findings?
+Even that invites the ethical question to the fore: how can you justify subjecting the patient to the known damage from ionizing radiation given there are no findings?

 But what of a returning patient, offering no red flags that might alarm one of impending serious illness, who is complaining of pain, or stiffness, or some other symptom?

-Doctors learn from their own casefilesDoctors never learn faster than when they themselves become ill; suddenly all the rhetoric and philosophy fade into oblivion as the harsh reality of the situation is forced up our noses.
+Doctors learn from their own casefilesDoctors never learn faster than when they themselves become ill; suddenly all the rhetoric and philosophy fade into oblivion as the harsh reality of the situation is stuffed up our noses.

 Professor Tim Noakes, sports physician and academic, reports a similar sense of disquiet when he discovered he himself had become diabetic and his advice to athletes for decades had to be suddenly and urgently reassessed.
-He ended up doing an about turn on the role of carbohydrate in the diet of the athlete, and in fact all his patients, and he himself.
+He ended up doing a complete about turn on the role of carbohydrate in the diet of the athlete, and in fact all his patients, and he himself.

 Over the years, I have many times been faced with the situation where there are complaints but no findings.
 In each case once makes a call based on many factors.

 On a personal noteThose of you who have followed these newsletters from Chiropractic Help will know that I myself suffered a sequestered lumbar disc some five years ago, confirmed on MRI, saved from the knife only by excellent chiropractic care.